Modern Languages and Literatures

 PORT 223: Brazilian Music, Language, Culture

 This introductory course is designed to develop the student's ability to comprehend, speak, read, and write basic controlled patterns of the Portuguese language.
 Brazilian music is used as an important tool to reinforce aural and written language acquisition as well as to provide specific cultural context through the examination of historical, social, and political elements of the music.
 The course draws from comparative linguistics to enhance student learning by making explicit connections between Portuguese and other Romance languages (French, Spanish).
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.)
+(This course satisfies Global Perspective.)

 cross listed: LING 223, MUSC 223, LNAM 223